-The Resource Centre will be a vibrant hub with areas for group discussions and project work, as well as quiet reading, meeting rooms and offices for use by both staff and students
+The Beryl Gregory Resource Centre is a vibrant hub with areas for group discussions and project work, as well as quiet reading, meeting rooms and offices for use by both staff and students

 One at lower ground and one on the first floor.
 Each area caters for a whole year level with three homerooms, adjoining breakout spaces and a gathering space for the whole year level.

 New art studio which opens to a glazed sculpture courtyard for woodwork and stonework

 New facility for the school with age-appropriate technical equipment